reneshbedre/reneshbedre.github.io/_posts/2020-03-23-linearreg.md

 </p>

 From the plot,
-- As the data is pretty equally distributed around the line=0 in the residual plot, it meets the assumption of equal variances.
+- As the data is pretty equally distributed around the line=0 in the residual plot, it meets the assumption of residual equal variances.
 The outliers could be detected here if the data lies far away from the line=0.
 - In the standardized residual plot, the residuals are within -2 and +2 range and suggest that it meets assumptions of linearity